steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 At the lifts at A403 there is a trolley on which packages are placed on arrival at level 4.
-Letters are placed in holders on the wall -- here you can both receive and send mail.<br>
+Letters are placed in holders on the wall -- here you can both receive and send mail.

 Freezer and/or refrigerated packages are placed in FRYS 1 (room A401-116) in the freezer/refrigerator to the left of the door, respectively.
 The small sign on the outside of the